MadAppGang/httplog/README.md

 Every single web framework has a build-in logger already, why do we need on more?
 The question is simple and the answer is not.

 Nice and clean output is critical for any web framework.
-Than is why come people use go web frameworks just because to get beautiful logs.
+Than is why some people use go web frameworks just to get beautiful logs.

 This library brings you fantastic http logs to any web framework, even if you use native `net/http` for that.